This Instant Pot Bone-In Ham recipe not only helps you save space in your oven, it turns out moist and delicious every time!

 We really appreciate the kind gesture and we share the gift with our family and friends at our holiday celebration party.

-I have always heated the ham in the oven right before the guests are supposed to arrive.
+I have always made Honey Glazed Ham in the oven right before the guests are supposed to arrive.

 But like most parties, there are a few late stragglers that arrive at least a half hour late.

 So in the meantime, we mingle in the kitchen, enjoy each other’s company and have a few appetizers.

 I don’t want the ham to get too dry from being heated in the oven, so I take it out and tent it, waiting for the final few guests to arrive.

 Unfortunately, by the time that we are ready to carve the ham and serve the meal, the ham’s temperature has dropped down to just barely warm.

 Now don’t get me wrong, it is still delicious, but the whole point of heating an already pre-cooked ham is to serve it while it is nice and hot.

 So that is why I decided to make Instant Pot Bone In Ham this year!

 Because the ham is already pre-cooked, all I had to do was to heat it up.
 And what better way to do that than by using my 6 quart Instant Pot Duo.